neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 Now that you understand what a One-Shot Experiment is and the benefits including short optimization time due to post-training algorithms, let's jump into how to use the CLI to effectively run a One-Shot Experiment.

 Before you run a One-Shot Experiment, you need to make sure you are logged into the Sparsify CLI.
-For instruictions on Installation and Login, review the [Sparsify Getting Started Documentation](Link.com).
+For instructions on Installation and Setup, review the [Sparsify Install and Setup Section](README section.com) in the Sparsify README.

 One-Shot Experiments use the following general command: